mareds/r_course/lectures/lecture10_categorical_data.md

 --- &exercise
 # Exercise

-### Pick one species and the year 2015 and find out if there are spatial differences (between areas)
+### Pick another species and the year 2015 and find out if there are spatial differences (between areas)

 1. in **total** CPUE
 2. **mean** CPUE (with error bar)